ananthu-aniraj/pdiscoformer/training_instructions.md

 - `--wandb_project`: Name of the project in Weights and Biases
 - `--group`: Name of the experiment group within the project
 - `--job_type`: Name of the type of job within the experiment group
 - `--wandb_entity`: Name of the entity in Weights and Biases.
 This is usually the username or the team name in Weights and Biases.
+Please do not leave this empty if you are using Weights and Biases.
 - `--wandb_mode`: Mode of logging in Weights and Biases.
 Use "offline" if the machine does not have internet access and "online" if it does.
 In case of "offline" mode, the logs can be uploaded to Weights and Biases later using the [wandb sync](https://docs.wandb.ai/ref/cli/wandb-sync) command.
 - `--wandb_resume_id`: Resume a previous run in Weights and Biases.
 This is useful when you want to continue training from a previous run.
 Provide the run ID of the previous run to resume training.
 Use this in combination with the `--resume_training` flag to resume training from a previous checkpoint.
 - `--log_interval`: The interval at which the logs are printed plus the gradients are logged to Weights and Biases.
 The default value is 10.
 Feel free to change this value as required.